DiscreteTom/UniStart/README.md

 // methods in EventBus is virtual so you can override them.
-// here is an example to delay all the events. public class MyEventBus : EventBus {
+// here is an example to delay all the events.
+// actually we have a DelayedEventBus to achieve the same effect. public class MyEventBus : EventBus {
   readonly UnityEvent delayed = new();